-At 2nd Street, Upper School students wear a solid black, navy, gray or white outer coat, hoodie, or sweater over a uniform shirt.
+• Students may wear a solid black, navy, gray or white outer coat, hoodies (with the hood down), or sweater over a uniform shirt.
 Outerwear may not be worn in place of a school uniform shirt, nor may it have writing of any kind, unless a small product label.

-- Middle School students may only wear outerwear that has the school logo in navy, gray, or white. - Gloves, outerwear, hats, skullcaps, and head wraps must be removed once students enter the building, except as medical reasons or personal religious beliefs dictate.
+• Gloves, outerwear, hats, skullcaps, and head wraps must be removed once students enter the building, except as medical reasons or personal religious beliefs dictate.